cosmos/ibc-go/docs/docs/01-ibc/02-integration.md

 **IMPORTANT**: The capability module **must** be declared first in `SetOrderBeginBlockers` and `SetOrderInitGenesis`.
 :::

 That's it!
-You have now wired up the IBC module and are now able to send fungible tokens across different chains.
+You have now wired up the IBC module and the `transfer` module, and are now able to send fungible tokens across different chains.
 If you want to have a broader view of the changes take a look into the SDK's [`SimApp`](https://github.com/cosmos/ibc-go/blob/main/testing/simapp/app.go).